-Can Deaf People Drive?
+Can Deaf People Drive? - Some Surprising FactsPublished On

 When it comes to deaf people or people with hearing loss to some degree, a common question always keeps circulating.
 Can deaf people drive?
 Are deaf people allowed to drive?
-People have always questioned the ability of deaf people driving, and many even tend to give judgment on their own.
+People have always questioned the ability of deaf people to drive, and many even tend to give judgment on their own.
 However, the answer is, Yes.
 Deaf people can drive safely, and being deaf doesn’t prevent someone from driving.
 Some might even argue that deaf people have an increased ability to drive safely.

 How do Deaf People Drive